laurenc206/astrotwin/README.md

 <h2>To Start the Frontend:</h2>

 <h3>Prerequisites:</h3>
-You will need to create an .env file in both the client and server directories as these are seperate applications.<br>
+You will need to create an .env file in both the client and server directories as these are seperate applications.<br><br>
 <ul>
   <li>In the .env for the server:
     <ul